There are only a finite number of excluded minors for the class of bicircular matroids: Connectivity and separations in bicircular matroids

 \begin{lem} Let $M$ be a connected bicircular matroid represented by the graph $G$.
-A partition $(A,B)$ of $E(G)$ is an essential 2-separation of $M$ if and only if there are just two parts of $(A,B)$ that contain bicycles, one $A'$ contained in $A$ and the other $B'$ contained in $B$, $G$ consists of $A'$ and $B'$ together with a path between them, and neither $G[A]$ nor $G[B]$ is just a set of loops incident to a single vertex. \end{lem}
+A partition $(A,B)$ of $E(G)$ is an essential 2-separation of $M$ if and only if there are just two parts of $(A,B)$ that contain {cycles}, one $A'$ contained in $A$ and the other $B'$ contained in $B$, $G$ consists of $A'$ and $B'$ together with a path between them, and neither $A'$ nor $B'$ consists of just a collection of balloons all sharing a common vertex of attachment. \end{lem}